NewJumper/Thats-A-Lot-Of-Items/README.md

   <a href="https://discord.gg/QndwkU7"><img src="https://img.shields.io/discord/631321825439383553?color=4d7591&label=Discord" alt="Discord"></a>
 </h1>

-A mod which brings a lot more into the world of Minecraft.
+TALOI brings a lot more into the world of Minecraft.
 Ranging from tons of new ores, machinery, items, blocks, and a bunch of other random stuff, this mod will bring diversity and more creativity into your world.

+This mod is only available for Forge.
+I will probably never make it for Fabric.

 ###### *Wiki: https://newjumper.github.io/Thats-A-Lot-Of-Items/* no more wiki
 ###### *Most of the following content is either in progress or to be added*